-Notwithstanding, the proposed development is considered to comply with the purpose of the Low Density Residential Zone Code.
+The proposed development is considered to comply with the Low Density Residential Zone Code.

 6.2.3 Acid Sulfate Soils Overlay Code

 The extent of earthworks required to facilitate the development will be confirmed at the Operational Works stage.
 It is anticipated that any issues at this stage may be addressed through reasonable and relevant conditions.